 424 people died in speeding-related crashes in North Carolina in 2021.

-- Speeding was a contributing factor in 25 percent of all fatal crashes.
+Speeding was a contributing factor in nearly 25 percent of all fatal crashes.

-- From 2016 to 2020, males made up the largest percentage (75 percent) of speed related crash fatalities.
+From 2017 to 2021, males made up the largest percentage (75 percent) of speed related crash fatalities.
 Males under the age of 39 account for nearly half of all speeding-related crashes.

-From 2017 to 2021, 27 percent of speed related crash fatalities occurred in the Top 5 Counties (Mecklenburg, Guilford, Wake, Cumberland and Robeson)
+From 2017 to 2021, 27 percent of speed related crash fatalities occurred in the Top 5 Counties (Mecklenburg, Guilford, Wake, Robeson and Cumberland)

 The Governor's Highway Safety Program's Speed a Little.
 Lose a Lot. annual campaign reminds drivers of the dangers of speeding and the potential consequences: the loss of a life.

 A crash on a road with a speed limit of 65 mph or higher is more than twice as likely to result in a fatality as a crash where the speed limit it 45 or 50 mph, and nearly five times as likely as a crash where the speed limit is below 40 mph.

 - Reduces a driver's ability to negotiate curves or maneuver around obstacles in the roadway